-The PokerStars.net Asia Pacific Poker Tour is one of the world's premier tournament tours for players in Asia and Down Under.
+The PokerStars.net Asia Pacific Poker Tour is up there with the premier tournament tours for players in Asia and Down Under.

-Similar in nature to PokerStars' ANZPT, the APPT covers several Asian and Australasian nations, features large fields, high production values fit for TV, and major prizes for the winners.
-The most recent season of the APPT kicked off in Seoul, South Korea, at the swanky Walker Hill Paradise Casino, with Cebu in the Philippines, the snowy retreat of Queenstown in New Zealand, and the world-famous Crown Casino in Melbourne, Australia, all hosting stops.
+Similar in nature to PokerStars' ANZPT, the APPT covers several Asian and Australasian nations, features large fields, huge production values fit for TV, and incredible prizes for the winners.
+The most recent season 10 of the APPT kicked off in Macao at the Macau' poker room.
+It then headed to Seoul, South Korea where the APPT Seoul Festival of Poker was also taking place.
+Manila and Melbourne were additional hosting stops for the massive event; however, nothing took the place of passing the chips at the tables of Macao.

 With an interesting blend of established global poker pros and local talent, plus a bunch of qualifiers satellite-ing in via cheap tourneys on PokerStars, the APPT boasts one of the most eclectic playing crowds around.

-If you'd like to qualify for the Asia Pacific Poker Tour in 2013, you can earn a seat at one of these prestigious tournaments by playing at any of the great sites we've found and rated on pokersites.com.
+If you want to qualify for the 2024 Asia Pacific Poker Tour, you can earn your seat by playing at any of the great sites we've rated and reviewed.

 A Brief History Of The APPT

 While poker players in Europe and Latin America have had exciting regional tours of their own sponsored by PokerStars (EPT and LAPT), players in Asia and Australasia were probably feeling a little neglected by the world's largest poker sites.

 But with the introduction of the Australia New Zealand Poker Tour (ANZPT) and now the Asia Pacific Poker Tour, players can get their fill of well-run live events.